Young Carers

 2. Policy Context

-The Children and Families Act (2014), the Care Act (2014) and Working Together (2015) introduced new responsibilities to local government to identify, assess and support young carers, and reduce inappropriate and/or excessive caring by children.
+The Children and Families Act (2014), the Care Act (2014) and Working together to safeguard children (2025) introduced new responsibilities to local government to identify, assess and support young carers, and reduce inappropriate and/or excessive caring by children.
 A key principle is the prevention of the escalation of need.
 However, it is recognised that many young carers and young adult carers are not being identified and, consequently, not being offered the help they need.
+The Health and Care Act 2022 states that health professionals in the NHS should work with Local Authorities around discharge planning and involving Young Carers.
+Since 2023 schools have been required to submit data around the numbers of Young Carers who attend their setting: Complete the school census – Guidance – GOV.UK.
+Children’s social care reforms 2025 sets out that ‘multi-agency’ approaches across all partners working with children, should be seeking to improve outcomes for all children, Young Carers are named within these reforms.
+As a result of this Ofsted Inspecting Local Authority Services for Children (ILACS) inspections are now being updated to include how local authorities identify and support young carers – Summary of framework changes – GOV.UK:

 3. Local Picture